 On the right, the path leads up to the first crater of Puy de Côme.
 However, access to the second crater (and a view of the surrounding area) is prohibited because the path is too eroded.
 Continue straight ahead towards "Bac de Ceyssat".

 (14) About 200 metres further on, you will find the "980m" signpost on the right, slightly hidden by branches.
-You should then follow the direction of "Prés de Côme", but when we passed by, the path was blocked by fallen trees.
+You should then follow the direction of "Prés de Côme", but when we passed through, the path was blocked by fallen trees.
 If this is still the case when you visit, continue straight ahead for a few metres, then take a passage on the right to rejoin the path downstream from the dam of branches.
 Ignore what looks like a path starting on the right further on, then 100 metres further on, you will come to a path.